omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 5. When you're done there, click "Create draft".

-The new draft is created and the "Drafts" tab is automatically activated.
+The new draft is created and the DRAFTS tab is automatically activated.
 The work on the new draft is done exactly as the first time.
 That a document has been published before does not make any difference.

 **Note!** There can be only one draft of a given document.
 If there already is a draft for the document and an author tries to create another one, a message is shown stating that it's not possible.